Skip to main content

 Work

-The Coalesce work node is a versatile node that allows you to develop and deploy a Work table/view in Snowflake.
+The Coalesce Work Node lets you develop and deploy a Work table or view in Snowflake.

 This pivotal step ensures that the raw data is processed and structured effectively.